iliassioutis/iliassioutis.github.io/project-delivery/service-delivery/index.md

 ### Evaluation criteria (fit, risk, operational impact, cost, security)

-I compare options using consistent criteria (and I adjust the importance/weight of each based on how critical and risky the service is).
+I compare options using the same criteria each time, and I adjust the weighting based on how critical the specific option we’re considering is for production.

 **Core criteria (plain definitions):**
 - **Functional fit:** does it meet requirements, including key integrations and edge cases?